gcanti/tcomb/docs/GUIDE.md

 JSON.stringify(Country.meta.map); // => {"IT":"Italy","US":"United States"}
 ```

-We can use that map to dinamically generate the options of a select which will be always in sync with the domain model:
+We can use that map to dinamically generate the options of a select (which will be always in sync with your domain model):

 ```js
 import t from 'tcomb';